Ask Phyllis: a blog series of frequently asked real estate questions.

 I believe consistent bathroom fixtures add to the aesthetic of the home and can be an inexpensive way to add value.
 It is a very easy fix for a handyman.
 Twenty years ago, a real estate broker I worked for was adamant that we Realtors never make recommendations.
 If a client wanted a recommendation, she told us to tell them to check the phone book.
 Having reliable contacts that we can refer our clients to is a valuable service and trustworthy resource.

 If your gardener hasn’t been properly maintaining your landscape, you should hire another.
 Curb appeal is very important when selling.
 It doesn’t involve anyone in your home.
 And it’s one of the simplest ways to increase property value.
 A good rule of thumb is that if you invest a dollar, it should net you three.
-Ask yourself if you want to sell for the highest possible price, which requires a bit more effort on both the seller and Realtor’s end.
+Ask yourself if you want to sell for the highest possible price, which requires a bit more effort on both the seller’s and the Realtor’s end.

 Best of luck on your move!